-The controls are electrically powered through the ignition (key) switch of your vehicle and are protected by a replaceable 7.5-amp in-line fuse located under the vehicle hood.
+The solenoid control is electrically powered through the ignition (key) switch of your vehicle and is protected by a replaceable 6-amp in-line fuse.
 The ON/OFF switch allows you to turn off the control and prevent blade movement even when the ignition is on.
 The ON/OFF switch operates as emergency stop when required.